Sheeprider/BitBucket-api/README.md

 * Access, create, update or delete a service (hook)
 * Access, create or delete an SSH key
 * Download a repository as an archive
+* Access, create, update or delete an issue
+* Access, create, update or delete an issue comment

 ##Installation